 National Institute of Allergy and Infectious Diseases, National Institutes of Health

-Epidemiology Unit, Laboratory of Clinical Immunology and Microbiology, Division of Intramural Research
+Chief, Epidemiology and Data Management Unit, Laboratory of Clinical Immunology and Microbiology, Division of Intramural Research

 Emerging Leaders in Biosecurity Fellow

 Johns Hopkins Center for Health Security

 July 2018 - Present

 George Washington University School of Medicine and Health Sciences, Department of Clinical Research and Leadership

 August 2013 - December 2016

 May 2012 - July 2013

 Emerging Infections Program, Office of Infectious Disease Epidemiology and Outbreak Response, Prevention and Health Promotion Administration

 Research Program Analyst